Pyrrha-Foundation/pyrrha-coin/doc/build-unix-rpm.md

 ## Security

-To help make your Nexa installation more secure by making certain attacks impossible to exploit even if a vulnerability is found, binaries are hardened by default.
+To help make your Pyrrha installation more secure by making certain attacks impossible to exploit even if a vulnerability is found, binaries are hardened by default.
 This can be disabled with: